To Each His Own (1946 film): Plot

 Jody is the belle of her small American hometown of Piersen Falls.
-Both Alec Piersen and traveling salesman Mac Tilton propose to her, but she turns them both down.
-A disappointed Alec marries Corinne, his second choice.
-When handsome US Army Air Service fighter pilot Captain Bart Cosgrove flies in to promote a World War I bond drive, he and Jody quickly fall in love, though they have only one night together.
+Both Alec Piersen and traveling salesman Mac Tilton propose to her, but she turns them down.
+Alec marries Corinne, his second choice.
+When handsome US Army Air Service fighter pilot Captain Bart Cosgrove flies in to promote a World War I bond drive, he and Jody fall in love, though they have only one night together.

-Later, a pregnant Jody is secretly visiting a doctor in New York, and is advised that her life is in danger and she needs an operation.
+Later, a pregnant Jody is secretly visiting a doctor in New York and is advised that her life is in danger and she needs an operation.
 She agrees, though she would lose her unborn child.
-When she learns that Bart has been killed in action, she changes her mind.
-She secretly gives birth to their son in 1919.
-She tries to arrange it so that she can "adopt" the boy without scandal by having him left on the doorstep of a family with too many children already, but the scheme backfires.
-Corinne loses her own newborn that same day, but is consoled by Jody's.
-Jody has to love her son, named Gregory or "Griggsy," from afar.
+When she learns that Bart has been killed in action, she changes her mind and secretly gives birth to their son in 1919.
+She tries to arrange it so that she can "adopt" the boy without scandal, but the scheme backfires.
+Corinne loses her own newborn that same day but is consoled by Jody's.
+Jody loves her son, named Gregory or "Griggsy", from afar.

-Jody's father dies, forcing her to sell the family drug store.
+Jody's father dies, forcing her to sell the family drugstore.
 When Jody asks to become Griggsy's live-in nurse, Corinne turns her down.
-Agitated, Jody reveals she is Griggsy's mother and brandishes his birth certificate.
-Corinne then tells her that she has suspected all along that Jody is the baby's mother, and that he has been adopted; Jody has no claim on him.
+Agitated, Jody reveals that she is Griggsy's mother.
 Knowing that her husband never loved her, Corinne is determined to keep the one person who does.

-Jody moves to New York City to work for Mac.
-She discovers to her surprise that he is a bootlegger, using a cosmetics business as a front.
+Jody moves to New York City to work for Mac and discovers that he is a bootlegger, using a cosmetics business as a front.
 The same day, the place is raided by the police, leaving Mac with nothing but the cosmetics equipment.
-Jody persuades him to make cold cream; with her drive and determination, she builds up a thriving business, and they become rich.
+Jody persuades him to make cold cream; with her drive and determination, she builds a thriving business, and they become rich.